ShuranXu/RGB2YCbCr/README.md

 ## Conclusion

-In this project we tried both the RTL approach and HLS C++ approach to implement `RGB2YCbCr` and we see the HLS C++ approach takes much less time and brings more flexibility to the bigger design.
+In this project we tried both the RTL approach and HLS C++ approach to implement `RGB2YCbCr` and we see the HLS C++ approach takes much less time to develop and much more friendly to software engineers working with FPGAs.
+However, the HDL approach brings us more control to the design such as I/O definition.